 Along those lines, Marine Corps Systems Command created a systems engineering “war room” in which engineers work elbow-to-elbow with cost estimators.
 That way the effect of every trade in weight, speed, survivability or other areas can be assessed and priced.

-The whole thing involves about a dozen people at the core along with experts from across the Defense Department, government and academia.
+The whole thing involves about a dozen people at the core along with experts from across the, government and academia.
 For instance, a top engineer from Naval Sea Systems Command is working with the nation’s best experts in hydrodynamics on a water-speed red team, says Jim Smerchansky, deputy commander for systems engineering, interoperability, architectures and technology at Marine Corps Systems Command.

 Industry is not included in this discussion, but Smerchansky says the process will enable the Marines to draw up requirements in a more detailed way and have a decent idea of the price, enabling them to reject bids that are too high or too low.